-He wasn’t the first one to use these weapons to massacre Americans.
+They weren't the first ones to use these weapons to massacre Americans.
 Shooters in San Bernardino, Sandy Hook, and other mass shootings also used assault weapons.
 These weapons are designed to kill as many people as possible as efficiently as possible.
 They should not be available to civilians.

 It is well past time for Congress the United States to act.

 Please tell our Senators to ban military-style assault weapons now.
-Add your name to the petition today.171 signatures
+Add your name to the petition today.200 signatures

 Dear Senators Burr and Tillis: